chaof94/chaof94.github.io/_pages/about.md

 # About Me
 <span class='anchor' id='about-me'></span>

 I received my PhD degree in 2022 from Northwest University, under the supervision of [Prof. Xiaojiang Chen](https://xjchen-nwu.github.io/xiaojiangchen.github.io/).
-I am currently an associate professor in the School of Computer Science and Technology at Northwest University.
+I am currently an associate professor in the School of Computer Science at Northwest University.

 🔥 🔥 🔥 <span style="color:red;">  **Recruiting:** </span>  I am looking for self-motivated PhD, Master, and Undergraduate students to work on research projects in wireless networking and ubiquitous computing.
 I like interdisciplinary students, i.e., electronics, physics, computer science, communication engineering, and chemistry majors.
 If interested, don't hesitate to get in touch with [chaofeng@nwu.edu.cn](mailto:chaofeng@nwu.edu.cn).